SW-SEP4-S23/FrontEnd/README.md

 To see the organisations guidelines on workflow, please refer to [SW-SEP4-S23/overview](https://github.com/SW-SEP4-S23)

 #### Github Actions
-Git actions are used to automate the devopment and deployment process.
+Git actions are used to automate the development and deployment process.
 The following actions are used:

-- **Deploy** - This action is triggered when main is main is pushed to and builds and deploys the application to github pages.
+- **Deploy** - This action is triggered when main is pushed to and builds and deploys the application to github pages.
 - **CI** - This action is triggered when a pull request is made and builds the application in a custom container and runs tests.

 ## Architecture
 The application is built using React.
 React applications are structured using a component-based architecture, where the user interface is divided into reusable and independent components.
-This promotoes reusability, separation of concerns, and a clear flow of data, leading to more maintainable and efficient code.
+This promotes reusability, separation of concerns, and a clear flow of data, leading to more maintainable and efficient code.

 To read more about React, visit the official documentation:
 [React](https://reactjs.org/)